 You can find further information, including a list of Defra approved appliances that can be used in smoke control areas, at GOV.UK.

-Alternatively, please see the Smoke Control Area Page for more information or you can get advice about smoke control and whether your building is in a smoke control area by emailing firstname.lastname@example.org or by phoning 01474 337000
+Alternatively, read information about smoke control,or you can get advice about smoke control and whether your building is in a smoke control area by emailing firstname.lastname@example.org or by phoning 01474 337000